humwerthuz/libdash-android/README.md

 		- libyuv2rgb

-NOTE: libdashiface and libdash is provided in this repository.
+NOTE: only libdashiface and libdash are provided in this repository.